 - You can also get exercise by doing simple things, such as walking or riding a bike (with a helmet, of course), instead of driving or taking the bus.

 What do I need to know about getting enough rest?

 You may realize that after you get to college, you don’t get as much sleep as you were used to getting.
-This is typical for college students, however your body needs 7-9 hours of sleep a night to be at the top of its game.
+This is typical for college students; however, your body needs 7-9 hours of sleep a night to be at the top of your game.

 Sleep deprivation (not enough sleep) can cause you to feel: